Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - Likes icon:
   - This will show an outline if the article has not been liked by the current user.
   - Purple solid icon if the article has been liked by the current user.
+  - If selected by the author of the article pop-up will say can't like own post.
+  - If selected by not logged in user article pop-up will say login to like post.
 - Likes count.
 - Comment icon:
   - This will show an outline if it has not been commented on by the current user.